 Rosamond Central BESS Drop Down - On December 1, 2023, the Rosamond Central solar project acquired a 147 MW BESS project that is co-located at the Rosamond Central solar facility from Clearway Renew for initial cash consideration of \$70 million, \$16 million of which was funded by the Company with the remaining \$54 million funded through contributions from the cash equity investor in Rosie TargetCo LLC and the tax equity investor in Rosie TE HoldCo LLC.
-At substantial completion, which is expected to occur in the first half of 2024, the Company estimates it will pay an additional \$279 million to Clearway Renew, \$61 million of which will be funded by the Company with the remaining \$218 million to be funded through contributions from the cash equity and tax equity investors.
+At substantial completion, which is expected to occur in the first half of 2024, the Company estimates it will pay an additional \$279 million to Clearway Renew, \$61 million of which will be funded by the Company with the remaining \$218 million to be funded through contributions from the cash equity investors.
 In order to facilitate and fund the construction of the BESS project, Rosie Class B LLC, the indirect owner of the Rosamond Central solar project, utilizing the proceeds from borrowings received under the refinanced debt facility, issued a loan to Clearway Renew that is included in note receivable - affiliate on the Company's consolidated balance sheet, as further discussed in Note 10, Long-term Debt, and also made equity contributions to Rosie BESS Devco LLC, or Rosie Central BESS, which is an investment accounted for under the equity method of accounting, as further discussed in Note 5, Investments Accounted for by the Equity Method and Variable Interest Entities.
 The BESS project has a PPA for capacity with an investment-grade utility that has a 15-year contract duration that commences when the project reaches commercial operations, which is expected to occur in the first half of 2024.
-The Rosamond Central BESS operations are reflected in the Company's Renewables segment and the Company's portion of the initial consideration was funded with existing sources of liquidity.
-The acquisition was determined to be an asset acquisition and the Company consolidates the Rosamond Central BESS project net assets on a prospective basis in its financial
+The Rosamond Central BESS operations are reflected in the Company's Renewables segment and the Company's project nas as prospective basis in its financial statements.
+The assets and liabilities transferred to the Company relate to interests under common control and were recorded at historical cost in accordance with ASC 805-50, Business Combinations - Related Issues

-The following is a summary of assets and liabilities transferred in connection with the acquisition as of December 1, 2023;
+The following is a summary of assets and liabilities transferred in connection with the acquisition as of December 1, 2023:

-(In millions) Rosamono Rosamond Central BESS
+(In millions) Rosamon l Central BESS

 Property, plant and equipment (a) \$ 275

-Total assets acquired - 275
+Total assets acquired 275

 Other current and non-current liabilities 9

 Total liabilities assumed 9

 Net assets acquired \$ 266